 5 Foolproof EFT Techniques

-In Emotion-Focused Therapy, a variety of therapeutic techniques are used to achieve specific goals based on where the individual or couple is.
+In Emotionally-Focused Therapy, a variety of techniques are used to achieve specific goals based on where the individual or couple is.
 These techniques are also known as “therapeutic tasks,” which were discovered through a task analysis of psychotherapy session transcripts.

 This analysis attempted to describe the process of a client’s cognitive and emotional change to provide therapists with a more reliable condition for therapy (Rice & Greenberg, 1984).
 These techniques or tasks are classified into five groups: empathy-based, relational, experiencing, reprocessing, and action (Elliott, 2012).